 Other Pool Ideas?

 There you have it.
 Did I miss any concepts or types of pools you were looking for?
 Let me know!
-Be sure to check out my favorite water feature inspiration and popular pool shapes articles as well.
+Be sure to check out my favorite water feature inspiration, swimming pool renovation ideas, and popular pool shapes articles as well.
 Ultimately your pool design is entirely up to your personal preferences.
 Just remember to consider the surrounding landscape and environment you’re putting it in.
 If you relay the concepts you want to your pool builder, they should be able to come up with something special.

 Good luck in your search, and shoot me a note if I can help with anything.